zerolty/auto-version/README.md

 ```
 # Practices

-> It is a good choice to build your application and upgrade the version at the same time.
+> It is a good choice to build your application and update the version at the same time.

 ## Primary